chetanbg1/cbg-microservice/README.md

 what are the Spring Boot Starters
-    starters are a collection of pre-configured dependencies that make it easier to develop perticular kind of application includes all dependincies , version control, and configuration needed to make certain features of spring boot application functional.
-    eg starter-web , starter-data-jpa
+    starters are a collection of pre-configured dependencies that make it easier to develop perticular kind of application includes all dependincies , version control, and configuration needed to make certain features of spring boot application functional. eg starter-web , starter-data-jpa

 Profiles in Spring Boot
-	when developing an app for enterprise, we deal with diff environnments such as dev, QA, prod configuration fo each env is diff
+	when developing an app for enterprise, we deal with diff environnments such as dev, QA, prod configuration for each env is diff
   	Spring profile helps to seperate the configuraton for each env we can create diff application.properties file for each env